A Chiari malformation is a congenital (present at birth) defect in the area of the back of the head where the brain and spinal cord connect.

 There are many ways to treat Chiari malformations, but all require surgery.
 The basic operation is one of uncrowding the area at the base of the cerebellum where it is pushing against the brainstem and spinal cord.
 This is done by removing a small portion of bone at the base of the skull deep to the neck muscles as well as often removing a part of the back of the first and occasionally additional spinal column segments.
 The operation is often modified if there is a syrinx present or if the child has hydrocephalus.
 Most children who have the surgery do quite well and have improvement of their symptoms.

-• the extent of the condition
+• the extent and type of the condition

 • expectations for the course of the condition